Important warning for older adults with dementia:

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements and herbal products you are taking or plan to take.
 Be sure to mention any of the following: antidepressants; certain antifungals such as fluconazole (Diflucan), itraconazole (Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend); antihistamines; barbiturates such as phenobarbital; carbamazepine (Tegretol); chlorpromazine; divalproex (Depakote); certain medications for irregular heartbeat such as amiodarone (Cordarone), procainamide, quinidine, and sotalol (Betapace, Betapace AF, Sorine); dopamine agonists such as bromocriptine (Parlodel), cabergoline (Dostinex), levodopa (Dopar, Larodopa), pergolide (Permax), and ropinirole (Requip); erythromycin (E.E.S., E-Mycin, Erythrocin); gatifloxacin (Zymar, Zymaxid); levodopa (in Parcopa, in Sinemet, in Stalevo); levomethadyl acetate (Orlaam) (not available in the U.S.), medications for anxiety, high blood pressure, irritable bowel disease, mental illness, motion sickness, Parkinson's disease, ulcers, or urinary problems; medications for human immunodeficiency virus (HIV) such as indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), and saquinavir (Invirase); methadone (Dolophine, Methadose); moxifloxacin (Avelox, Moxeza, Vigamox); pentamidine (Nebupent, Pentam); phenytoin (Dilantin); rifampin (Rifadin, Rimactane); sedatives; oral steroids such as dexamethasone (Decadron, Dexone), methylprednisolone (Medrol), and prednisone (Deltasone); sleeping pills; thioridazine (Mellaril); tranquilizers; and ziprasidone (Geodon).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you or anyone in your family has or has ever had diabetes or a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death).
 Also tell your doctor if you have ever used street drugs or overused prescription medications, if you have severe nausea or diarrhea, hypokalemia or hypomagnesemia, or think you may be dehydrated.
-Tell your doctor if you have or have ever had a prolonged QT interval, any condition that makes it difficult for you to swallow, or seizures, cataracts, a low number of white blood cells in your blood, high cholesterol, high prolactin levels, high or low blood pressure, a heart attack, a stroke, breast cancer or thyroid, heart or liver disease.
+Tell your doctor if you have or have ever had a prolonged QT interval, any condition that makes it difficult for you to swallow,trouble keeping your balance, seizures, cataracts, a low number of white blood cells in your blood, high cholesterol, high prolactin levels, high or low blood pressure, a heart attack, a stroke, breast cancer or thyroid, heart or liver disease.
 If you have ever had to stop taking a medication for mental illness because of severe side effects, be sure to tell your doctor.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
 If you become pregnant while taking quetiapine, call your doctor.
 Quetiapine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.
 You should not breast-feed while taking quetiapine.